-5 Things to do outdoors with your flatmates for free
+5 free things to do with your flatmates this summer

 It’s a much better prospect than being sat here trying to get my head around some abstract concept as part of my course.
 And it’s also a great way to get to know your flatmates better.